gesantel/2025_NPORS/README.md

 Read the substack article [here](https://georgesantellano.substack.com/p/trouble-brewing-in-the-2026-midterms).

 The objective of this project was originally to understand a data set which I thought was interesting.
-With politics all over a news, I wondered if I could use this data to predict the polical party of a respondent to this survey using their responses to a variaty of opinion/demographic questions.
+With politics all over a news, I wondered if I could use this data to predict the polical party of a respondent to this survey using their responses to a variety of opinion/demographic questions.
 Along the way, we unnearted a few intersting insights from the mind of Americans.

 Each feature name has a description [here](https://github.com/gesantel/2025_NPORS/blob/main/NPORS_2025_codebook_FINAL.xlsx).